endatabas/endb/clients/javascript/README.md

 # @endatabas/endb

-The official JavaScript client library for [Endatabas](https://www.endatabas.com/).
+The official JavaScript and TypeScript client library for [Endatabas](https://www.endatabas.com/).
+Type declarations are provided for TypeScript.

 ## Requirements